quillkep/IT1025Fall2020FullTerm/Lab2a/readme.md

 ## CPU, Input and Output
 * Identify how the example addresses each of the components: CPU, Input and Output

+# Data Representation

+## Numeric Conversions
+* Explain the difference between decimal, binary and hexadecimal numbers
+* Convert the decimal number 211 to binary showing your work (be sure to include your name in your screenshot or scanned file)
+* Convert the binary number 101101010 to decimal (show your work)
+* Convert the decimal number 192 to hexadecimal (show your work)

 # Conclusion
 Reflect on what you have learnt from this week